sherlock-protocol/sherlock-v2-docs/glossary.md

 ### Claim

 * A claim occurs when a protocol covered by Sherlock believes it has been hacked and believes Sherlock has a responsibility to repay the hack.
-See the claims section \[add link] for details. &#x20;
+See the [claims section](https://docs.sherlock.xyz/claims/claims-process) for details. &#x20;

 ### Coverage